 We inquired of the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data about additions to fixed guideway or high intensity busway directional route miles.
-We were informed the Metropolitan Council did not add any new segments for 2018, however, there were two segments added in 2017 that were not approved by NTD until 2018.
-At the time the segments were added, we recalculated the fixed guideway and high intensity additions and determined they were properly supported.
-We compared the 2017 reported segments to the 2018 reported segments to confirm the only change is the segment additions noted above (Policy Manual, Federal Funding Allocation Test r).
+We were informed the Metropolitan Council did not add any new segments for 2019.
+We compared the 2018 reported segments to the 2019 reported segments and confirmed there were no additions (Policy Manual, Federal Funding Allocation Test r).